tuw-robotics/tuw_global_planner/README.md

-# tuw_path_planning
+# tuw_global_planner
 This module holds modified clone of the global planner used in ros navigation of https://github.com/ros-planning/navigation.git
-## tuw_path_planning
-This is just the metapackage
 ## global_planner
 This pkg implements a voronoi planner to route a single vehicle along a generated voronoi graph.
 The voronoi graph is generated based on the received map message.
 Thanks goes to the ROS move_base comunity because this pkg holds a copy of the global_planner used in move_base https://github.com/ros-planning/navigation.git.
 ## tuw_waypoint_to_spline
 converts a point array with chassis orientation into a spline functions with knots and control points
 ### parameters